ai-patchx/patchx/README.md

 - 🧑‍💻 User registration: Email only (Supabase)
 - 📋 Dynamic project listing: automatically fetch all projects from Gerrit
 - 🌿 Dynamic branch listing: automatically fetch branches for selected project
+- ⚡ Smart caching: projects and branches are cached locally for 10 minutes to improve performance and reduce API calls

 ## 🛠️ Tech Stack